Membership

 Nova ScotiaBiologics and BiosimilarsGolimumabSimponi®NoYes – EDS

-OntarioBiologics and BiosimilarsGolimumabSimponi®N/ANo
+OntarioBiologics and BiosimilarsGolimumabSimponi®N/AYes - EAP

-Prince Edward IslandBiologics and BiosimilarsGolimumabSimponi®N/AYes – S/A
+Prince Edward IslandBiologics and BiosimilarsGolimumabSimponi®NoYes – S/A

 QuebecBiologics and BiosimilarsGolimumabSimponi®N/AYes – S/A

-SaskatchewanBiologics and BiosimilarsGolimumabSimponi®N/AYes – EDS
+SaskatchewanBiologics and BiosimilarsGolimumabSimponi®NoYes – EDS

-YukonBiologics and BiosimilarsGolimumabSimponi®N/AYes – L/U
+YukonBiologics and BiosimilarsGolimumabSimponi®N/AYes – EDS

 More information is available on S/A (special access), L/U (limited use) and Exceptional Drug Status (EDS) at Special Access / Limited Use Designation Drugs.